system76/docs/content/software-triage.md

     If an unneeded or incorrect driver is installed this can cause unexpected side effects.
 - Kernel Bugs

 ## Solutions

-We troubleshoot issues with the approach of small steps then gradually larger steps:
+We troubleshoot issues with the approach of taking small steps, then gradually larger steps:

-0. Backups                                |--Preserve
+ 0. Backups - Preserve

-1. Get logs                               |-- Observe
+ 1. Get logs - Observe

+    **Non Invasive**

-2. Check for updates.                     |
+ 2. Check for updates.
-3. Fix the package manager.               |-- Non Invasive
+ 3. Fix the package manager.
-4. Update with packages held.             |
+ 4. Update with packages held.
-5. Test 2nd Admin User.                   |
+ 5. Test 2nd Admin User.
-6. Test in a Live Disk                    |
+ 6. Test in a Live Disk

+    **Surgical - Invasive but Reversible**

-7. Remove or install individual packages. |- Surgically Invasive, easy to reverse.
+ 7. Remove or install individual packages.- Surgically Invasive, easy to reverse.

-8. Try a Different Kernel                 |-- System modifications, global changes.
+ 8. Try a Different Kernel|-- System modifications, global changes.
 Invasive.

+     **Global - Invasive and Irreversible**

-9. Upgrade OS                             |
+ 9. Upgrade OS

-10. Reinstall the OS.                     |-- Globally Invasive, resets to defaults.
+ 10. Reinstall the OS.

 ### 1. Get Logs